 Receive access to up-to-the-minute, informative and insightful editorial written by the region’s leading professionals across a wide array of areas including physical security, electronic security, national and IT security.

-The Code of Practice is the instrument by which SPAAL as an approved security industry association for the purposes of security legislation and other attendant legislation, will assist their members to deliver security services to a level of professionalism, which is acceptable to the community.
+The SPAAL Codes of Conduct are the instruments by which SPAAL as an approved security industry association for the purposes of security legislation and other attendant legislation, will assist their members to deliver security services to a level of professionalism, which is acceptable to the community.

-The Code of Practice provides a guide to Security Industry employers to carry on their activities in a manner which:
+The Codes of Conduct provides a guide to Security Industry employers to carry on their activities in a manner which:

 - Promotes consumer and community confidence